mm-s/symbol-sdk-cpp/README.md

 ```
 cmake -DRESTCCPP_ROOT=<path_to_restc-cpp_cpp> ..
 ```
-Paths shall point to a directory containing standard directories bin, lib and include.
+Paths shall point to a prefix directory containing standard directories bin, lib and include.

 ## Install:
-In order to install the library and cliente application in the system type:
+In order to install the library and clients applications in the configured install prefix type:
 ```sh
 sudo make install
 ```